Introduction

 Here are some apps, software, and tools that can help you keep track of your poker bankroll:

-• PokerTracker: This software helps you track your poker sessions, analyze your play, and manage your bankroll.
-It keeps a record of your wins, losses, and overall performance to help you make better decisions.
+PokerTracker: This software helps you track your poker sessions, analyze your play, and manage your bankroll.
+It records your wins, losses, and overall performance to help you make better decisions.

-• Bankroll Tracker: This app allows you to input your poker sessions, including buy-ins, winnings, and expenses.
+Bankroll Tracker: This app lets you input your poker sessions, including buy-ins, winnings, and expenses.
 It calculates your profits and losses, as well as your overall bankroll balance, so you can stay on top of your finances.

-• Poker Income Pro: This mobile app is designed specifically for tracking poker income and expenses.
+Poker Income Pro: This mobile app is designed to track poker income and expenses.
 It offers detailed statistics, graphs, and charts to help you monitor your bankroll and improve your game.

 These tools make it easy to monitor your poker bankroll, analyze your performance, and make informed decisions to improve your game.